gudivadarahul/weather-microservices-app/README.md

 _Coming soon_

-## Testing/Test Automation

-_To be written_

 ## CI/CD Pipelines

-### Currently Working On...
+### CI/CD Workflow

-To streamline your development process and ensure that changes to your frontend and backend are automatically tested and deployed without manual intervention, you can set up a CI/CD pipeline using AWS CodePipeline, CodeBuild, and other AWS services.
-Here’s how you can achieve this:
+To streamline the development process and ensure that changes to your frontend and backend are automatically deployed, we have set up a CI/CD pipeline using AWS CodePipeline, CodeBuild, and other AWS services:

-### Step 1: Set Up a CI/CD Pipeline

-#### Use AWS CodePipeline

-AWS CodePipeline automates the build, test, and deployment phases of your release process:

-- **Pipeline Setup**: Create a new pipeline that triggers whenever there are changes to your GitHub repository (frontend or backend).

-#### Configure AWS CodeBuild

-Use AWS CodeBuild to automatically build your frontend and backend, ensuring that your code is tested and validated before deployment.

-- **For the Frontend**:
-  - Install dependencies.
+- **Pipeline Stages**:

-  - Run tests (e.g., using a testing framework like Jest for React).
-  - Build the static assets (e.g., using `npm run build`).
+  1. **Source Stage**: Pulls code from the GitHub repository.
+  2. **Build Stage**: Builds the frontend and backend.
+The frontend is built using Vite, and the backend is containerized using Docker.
-  - Upload the built assets to S3.
+  3. **Deploy Frontend**: Syncs the built frontend assets to the S3 bucket.
-- **For the Backend**:
-  - Build the Docker image.
-  - Run tests (e.g., unit tests, integration tests).
-  - Push the Docker image to AWS Elastic Container Registry (ECR).

-#### Deploy Automatically

-- **For the Frontend**:

-  - After a successful build, deploy static files to AWS S3.
-  - Invalidate the CloudFront cache to ensure the latest files are served to users.

-- **For the Backend**:

-  - After pushing the Docker image to ECR, configure AWS ECS to automatically update the running service with the new image.
+  4. **Deploy Backend**: Deploys the new Docker image to ECS, automatically updating the service.

-- **For the API Gateway**:
-  - Use AWS CloudFormation or Terraform to automatically apply any changes to API Gateway configurations.

-### Step 2: Automate the Process

-#### Automate S3 Deployment

-- Use AWS CodePipeline to automate the deployment of frontend assets to S3 after a successful build, eliminating the need for manual uploads.

-#### Automate ECS Deployment

-- Configure the ECS service to automatically pull the latest Docker image from ECR once updated.

-#### Automate API Gateway Updates

-- Use Infrastructure as Code (IaC) tools like AWS CloudFormation or Terraform to manage API Gateway configurations.
-Ensure that API Gateway updates are included in your CI/CD pipeline so changes are applied automatically.

-### Step 3: Test the Changes

-#### Run Automated Tests

-- Run automated tests for both frontend and backend before deployment.
-This ensures that errors are caught early and prevents breaking changes from being deployed.

-#### Set Up Staging Environments

-- Deploy your changes to a staging environment before going live.
-This allows you to test the entire flow (frontend, backend, API Gateway) in an environment similar to production.

-### Step 4: Monitor and Rollback

-#### Monitor Deployments

-- Use AWS CloudWatch to monitor deployments and ensure everything is working as expected.
-Set up alerts for any errors or issues during the deployment process.

-#### Rollback Strategy

-- In case of deployment failures, configure the pipeline to automatically rollback to the previous stable version.

-### Example Workflow

-1. **Commit Changes**: Changes are committed to GitHub (frontend or backend).
-2. **Trigger Pipeline**: AWS CodePipeline triggers the build process:
-   - CodeBuild runs tests and builds the project.
-   - Docker image is built and pushed to ECR for the backend.
-   - Frontend assets are built and uploaded to S3.
-3. **Deploy**:
-   - If the build and tests are successful:
-     - ECS service is updated with the new Docker image.
-     - S3 and CloudFront are updated with the new frontend assets.
-     - API Gateway updates (if any) are applied automatically.
-4. **Monitor and Rollback**:
-   - Monitor deployment through CloudWatch.
-   - Roll back if any issues are detected.
+- **Key Points**:
+  - The ALB is used to route traffic to the ECS service, ensuring that changes in task IPs do not affect the API Gateway.

-By implementing this setup, you'll achieve a fully automated CI/CD pipeline that ensures your applications are always up to date with the latest changes, without the need for manual intervention.
-This setup also provides robust testing and monitoring, helping you catch and address issues early in the development process.
+  - The pipeline ensures that both the frontend and backend are always up to date with the latest changes pushed to the repository.

-## Monitoring and Alerts

-_To be written_

-## Disaster Recovery and Backup

-_To be written_

-## Scaling and Performance

-_To be written_